Honors Reporting Center

 Appeal For 5xxx-Level Course to Count as an Honors CourseLaunch the WorkflowGen process before the semester starts.
 The course instructor will indicate whether or not this course will count as an Honors course (it needs to be a course not routinely taken by undergraduates in the major).
 If approved, it will count as an Honors course should you receive a passing grade.

 Community-Engaged WorkSign up for and attend the intake information session/workshop offered for Honors students by the Center for Community-Engaged Learning (CCEL).
-This session should be attended shortly before or during the time you are doing community-engaged work.
 Complete your experience and all the CCEL module work, and then launch the WorkflowGen process for Mentor-Supervised Activities.
-The WorkflowGen process will be finalized by CCEL.
+Please list Basanti Miller of CCEL (email@example.com) as the mentor supervisor on your WorkflowGen.

 Course Add-OnApproach the course instructor(s) before the end of the first week of classes to ask if they are willing to do a course add-on.
 If so, ask the instructor(s) to complete one of the following 1) an augmented syllabus clearly showing the extra work and meetings above-and-beyond those required by the normal course; 2) a detailed description of the semester-long project, including internal deadlines for drafts or sections, and meeting dates to discuss progress; or 3) a description of the research you will be doing alongside the faculty member, and how it is related to the course.
 Collect these materials and launch the WorkflowGen process. by the end of the fourth week of classes.
 If you fail to include satisfactory description of additional meetings with the faculty instructor, your process will be returned to you for additional information.
 Note, you are not able to do a course add-on for a course that already has an Honors version in the course catalog.
 In that case, you should simply enroll in the Honors version of the course.